Hundred Years' Croatian–Ottoman War: Military Frontier

 A town of Karlovac was founded in 2nd half of the 16th century, to serve as a strongpoint in defense against the Ottomans.
 This picture shows Karlovac star shaped renaissance fort.

-The fiasco of Katzianer's Campaign made a turning point and convinced both Habsburg king and Croatian-Slavonian nobility to turn to creation of defensive buffer zone which would rely on system of fortifications in the borderlands.
+The fiasco of Katzianer's Campaign marked a turning point and convinced both the Habsburg king and the Croatian-Slavonian nobility to turn to the creation of a defensive buffer zone which would rely on a system of fortifications in the borderlands.
 The old medieval fortifications in the area had to be reinforced and reconstructed in accordance with contemporary renaissance standards.
-Likewise, the joint armies confronting the Ottomans had to be united under joint command in order to avoid discord among the commanders.
+Likewise, the armies confronting the Ottomans had to be united under a joint command in order to avoid discord among the commanders.
 The defensive system also had to be permanently and systematically well financed.
-This led to creation of a Military Frontier.
-This buffer zone, back in the 16th century was divided into smaller capitancies.
-Several similar capitancies formed a Frontier, so for example in the area adjacent to Ottoman Slavonia, there was Slavonian Frontier.
-Slavonian Frontier was further stretching to form a continuation with Croatian Frontier whose center was from 1579, newly built town of Karlovac.
+This led to the creation of a Military Frontier.
+This buffer zone back in the 16th century was divided into smaller captaincies.
+Several similar captaincies formed a Frontier, for example in the area adjacent to Ottoman Slavonia the Slavonian Frontier.
+The Slavonian Frontier was further stretched to form a continuation with the Croatian Frontier whose center from 1579 was the newly built town of Karlovac.
 Carinthian, Carniolan and Styrian nobility agreed to partially finance the Military Frontier in order to hold off the Ottomans in Croatia/Slavonia and therefore prevent them from invading their own lands.
 Financially exhausted Croatian nobility sometimes gave their forts to Styrian/Carniolan counterparts as they had no money to maintain and defend them.
 The area between Bović and Brkiševina was financed by ban of Croatia and was therefore called Ban's Frontier (Banska krajina), subsequently called "Banovina" or "Banija".
 Unlike the rest of the Military Frontier whose defense was a responsibility of Habsburg Military Authorities, the defense of Ban's Frontier fell under responsibility of Croatia.